 She later joined OMI Architects for the next 7 years.
 During this time she was the Senior Project Architect, responsible for Trafalgar Street Housing (RIBA Housing Design award 2007, Cabe Building for Life gold standard 2010) and the Creswell Crags Museum (RIBA award 2011, EM Low Carbon award 2010, Museum of the Year 2010).

 Grace believes that architecture should be beautiful and uplifting.
 At the heart of the process are the people that architecture is made for.
-Grace enjoys understanding and working with different people from many walks of life.
 She believes that every project is unique and works hard at crafting spaces that are thoughtful and a breath of fresh air, partnering with expert consultants to form a bespoke dedicated team appropriate to each project.
 She's good at asking the right questions, helping you develop vision and transforming depressing spaces into places of delight.

 Grace Choi Architecture Ltd specialises in community buildings, houses, small galleries and museums, churches and commercial buildings.
 The attitude is that whatever the budget, great spaces can still be created with care and attention.